-Tucked into a region of Montana, just north of Yellowstone National Park, hiking to Mystic Lake includes alpine scenery, a white-water filled river and rewarding vistas that provide plenty of photo opportunities.
+Tucked into Montana’s Yellowstone Country, just north of Yellowstone National Park, hiking to Mystic Lake includes alpine scenery, a white-water filled river and rewarding vistas that provide plenty of photo opportunities.
 And you don’t have to hike the entire trail to enjoy the show.

 From my perch on the deck of Mystic Rose Cabin near Fishtail (no longer for rent, start your lodging search here), I noticed an unusual amount of cars towing boats and camper traffic turning left onto West Rosebud Road.

 It wasn’t long before I put the coffee cup down, took my bare feet off the railing, laced up the hiking shoes and convinced Alan to drive 14 miles down the dirt road to see where everyone was going.
-It turned out to be another scenic Montana road leading to a campground and our third beautiful hike of this road trip.
+It turned out to be another scenic Montana road leading past Emerald Lake campground to our third beautiful hike of this road trip.

 Hiking Mystic Lake Trail